Riddhima04022006/devcli/README.md

 ---

-## 🚀 Usage
+## Usage

-1. **🛠 Build from Source**
+1. **Build from Source**

-> ⚠️ No prebuilt `.exe` or binary is provided to avoid security warnings.
+> No prebuilt `.exe` or binary is provided to avoid security warnings.
 You must compile the tool manually using GCC (or any C compiler) as shown below.
+Ensure `gcc` is available in your PATH (from MinGW or similar compiler toolchains).

 - Windows (CMD / PowerShell):
   ```sh
   gcc main.c cJSON.c -o devcli.exe